Here is our call story for our proposed redevelopment!

 Proposed ReDevelopment Project - An expression of our Faith

-On April 13, 2024, Clarendon Presbyterian Church will celebrate being part of the Lyon Village and Clarendon community for 100 years.
-In line with the church’s deep history of supporting affordable housing, LGBTQ communities, and seniors, in 2021, the church relaunched a visioning process of how we might invest our most valuable physical resource, our church property, for the good of the community.
+On April 13, 2024, Clarendon Presbyterian Church celebrated being part of the Lyon Village and Clarendon community for 100 years.
+(Our church building though, is not 100 years old!)
+In line with the church’s deep history of supporting affordable housing, LGBTQ+ communities, and seniors, in 2021, the church relaunched a visioning process of how we might invest our most valuable physical resource, our church property, for the good of the community.

-In 2022, the congregation voted to partner with Arlington Partnership for Affordable Housing (APAH), and has proposed a 5-to-6-year path to redevelop our property less than half a mile from the Clarendon Metro station to build:
+In 2022, the congregation voted to partner with True Ground Housing Partners (formerly APAH), and has proposed a 5-to-6-year path to redevelop our property less than half a mile from the Clarendon Metro station to build:

 a) Separate affordable housing run by APAH open to all seniors, with design elements and programming that would be welcoming to LGBTQ seniors.
 Seniors are either 55+ or 62+.
 Building designed to meet ADA standards and universal design.

 a) A modernized and smaller church space for church and community uses.
-The church would like to continue to host local groups during non Sunday morning times and live further into the vision of being a place for community building and advocacy.
+The church would like to continue to host local groups during non-Sunday morning times and live further into the vision of being a place for community support, wellness, and advocacy.

 This redevelopment will create the only affordable senior LGBTQ welcoming housing in Arlington.
 If this project is not built, affordable LGBTQ senior housing will not be built elsewhere in Arlington or in our region.

-Please see the APAH website for more information on affordable housing.
+Please see the True Ground Housing Partners for more information on affordable housing.

 Redevelopment for Affordable Senior LGBT Welcoming Housing an Expression of Our Faith and History as a Church